raneeng/tp/docs/team/angelinawong1210.md

 - Fix minor cosmetics issue to enhance the readability.

 ### Team-based tasks:
 - Updated the Javadoc for some parts of the code base to improve readability.
+- Used the issue tracker to manage the project implementation.

 ### Review/mentoring contributions:
 - Helped to review and merge the pull requests for other team members: [List of PRs reviewed by me](https://github.com/AY2425S1-CS2113-T11-2/tp/pulls?q=is%3Apr+reviewed-by%3A%40me+is%3Aclosed)